Ditectrev/DP-203/README.md

 - [ ] Box 1: openjson.
 Box 2: openrowset.
 - [ ] Box 1: openquezy.
 Box 2: openrowset.

-### HOTSPOT You need to implement an Azure Databricks cluster that automatically connects to Azure Data lake Storage Gen2 by using Azure Active Directory (Azure AD) integration .
+### You need to implement an Azure Databricks cluster that automatically connects to Azure Data lake Storage Gen2 by using Azure Active Directory (Azure AD) integration .
 How should you configure the new clutter?

 ![Question 102](images/question102.jpg)